Missing Post Office: History

 Many things drift ashore on Awashima Island.
 Visiting the island to seek inspiration before the Setouchi International Art Festival, Kubota saw her reflection in the window of the former post office, felt that she had "washed up here", and decided to create the Missing Post Office as "a place where people could experience the same sensation that I did."

 The Missing Post Office opened as part of the Setouchi International Art Festival on October 5, 2013.
 During the festival, it was open from 10:00 to 17:00 with an entrance fee of 300 yen.
 About 400 pieces of mail were collected during the month-long festival; when about 200 a month continued to arrive after the festival, Kubota decided to keep the Missing Post Office open.

 On May 10, 2014, when more than 1,500 messages had been received, the project was introduced on NHK General Television's NHK News Ohayo Nippon.
 On August 24, 2014, a "Missing Post Office in Takamatsu Airport" was installed, extending the project off the island.
 From October 18 to October 20, the post office had a special "Autumn Opening", and a live concert was held by the "Monk Band", consisting of active monks.
 In January 2016, a London branch opened.

-The Missing Post Office had received 3,500 messages by January 2015, and more than 3,800 by the following month when the book Missing Post Office was published, inspired by a Shogakukan editor who visited the Missing Post Office in summer 2014 and saw visitors reading the letters.
+The Missing Post Office had received 3,500 messages by January 2015, and more than 3,800 by the following month when the book Missing Post Office was published, inspired by a Shogakukan editor who visited the Missing Post Office in the summer of 2014 and saw visitors reading the letters.
 A "Publication Commemorative Opening" was held on February 7, 2015.

 In popular culture

 The Missing Post Office appears at the end of the third episode of the January 24 broadcast of the 2022 Fuji TV drama series Don't Call it Mystery.

+It is mentioned in The Republic of Happiness, by Ito Ogawa.